darkmoon810/avatar-based-dynamic-chatbot-with-ai-and-ar-capabilities/README.md

 1. User asks a query to the AR Avatar (mobile app).
-2. Mobile application converts the speech to text using Watson speech to text and sends the query to IBM Mobile Foundation.
+2. Mobile application converts the speech to text using Watson speech to text and sends the query to   Mobile Foundation.
-3. IBM Mobile Foundation securely passes the query to Watson Assistant.
+3. Mobile Foundation securely passes the query to Watson Assistant.
-4. Watson Assistant triggers the appropriate IBM Cloud Function, based on the query received.
+4. Watson Assistant triggers the appropriate   Cloud Function, based on the query received.
-5. Based on the query, IBM Cloud Function triggers the appropriate service or services, in the backend server application.
+5. Based on the query,   Cloud Function triggers the appropriate service or services, in the backend server application.
 6. Backend server application returns the response for the query.
-7. IBM Cloud Function sends the response to Watson Assistant.
+7. Cloud Function sends the response to Watson Assistant.
-8. Watson Assistant frames a response to reply to the user and sends it to IBM Mobile Foundation.
+8. Watson Assistant frames a response to reply to the user and sends it to   Mobile Foundation.
-9. IBM Mobile Foundation securely sends the response to the mobile application.
+9. Mobile Foundation securely sends the response to the mobile application.
 10. Mobile application converts the text into speech using Watson Text to Speech.
 11. Mobile application replies to the user using the AR Avatar.